kreimanlab/TuringTest/README.md

 ## How To Use the Code

+The code is itemized in the individual tasks here on github.
+For space constraints, many of the datasets used for the tasks, and all the plots, are not loaded.
+For the complete set of results, with plots and data in addition to code, please refer to our google drive.

 Access to our code, data, results, and plots [HERE](https://drive.google.com/file/d/1U2C1FqoCBpcp1VmYp1aTH0juMeP4u82A/view?usp=sharing)

 Once the zip file (~6GB) is downloaded, unzip it.